- According to our research, the average hourly rate of a private investigator is $132 / hr

 Discretionary costs: Ask if you’ll be required to foot the bill for discretionary costs, including mileage, travel expenses, database access fees, and use of specialized equipment or software.

-Legal fees: Ask if you’ll be required to pay additional fees is called to testify in your case
+Legal fees: Ask if you’ll be required to pay additional fees if the investigator is called to testify in your case

 Factors Influencing Detective Costs